Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/experience-platform-extension/edge-network-api-reference.md

 #### ExperienceEvent

 Experience Event is the event to be sent to Adobe Experience Edge Network.
-The XDM data is required for any Experience Event being sent using the AEP Edge mobile extension.
+The XDM data is required for any Experience Event being sent using the Edge extension.

 ```swift
 @objc(AEPExperienceEvent)